-Get The Legal Help You Need For Your Divorce From Top Lawyers in Grand Rapids
+Get The Legal Help You Need For Your Divorce From Top Lawyers In Grand Rapids

 The decision to file for divorce is never an easy one.
 There are many misconceptions regarding this area of law.
 Filing a divorce complaint is actually a law suit filed in circuit court that sets in motion a legal proceeding to dissolve the marital union and to divide assets and debts between the parties involved as fairly as possible.
 Michigan is a “no-fault” divorce state.
 This means that neither party needs to prove the other party is at fault in order to obtain a divorce from the court.